Won’t heat — E63 error

 What does the E63 error code mean on my Electrolux EFMG527UTT?

 The E63 error indicates a problem with the heating circuit, typically a failed heating element or a fault in the gas ignition system.
-Checking the igniter and thermal fuse first is the recommended starting point.
+Checking the igniter and thermal fuse first is the recommended way to start.

 Is it safe to keep using my dryer while the E63 error is showing?